-- (1) Announcement of Information on KAAB Conditions and Procedures (C&P) All constituents of professional degree programs in architecture, including faculty, staff, students and students' parents, must be aware of the information on KAAB Conditions and Procedures at all times, and accredited programs are obliged to announce information through appropriate means.
-Students of professional degree programs must be familiar with this information because it affects the operation of curriculum and participation of students in the programs. - (2) Public Announcement of Terms of Accreditation All accredited programs are obliged to help the public understand the current status of the program through a public announcement of the terms of accreditation of the program.
-In order to demonstrate transparency of the accreditation process, programs are also obliged to provide within the program: - APR presented for the latest accreditation visit - VTR of the latest accreditation visit - Latest official letter from the KAAB informing the terms of accreditation - All annual reports and documents on the KAAB review of the annual reports
+(1) Announcement of Information on KAAB Conditions and Procedures (C&P) All constituents of the accredited professional degree programs in architecture, including faculty, staff, students and students' parents, must be aware of the information on KAAB Conditions and Procedures, and the accredited professional degree programs are obliged to announce information through appropriate means.
+Students of professional degree programs must be familiar with this information because it affects the operation of curriculum and participation of students in the programs.

+(2) Public Announcement of Terms of Accreditation

+All accredited programs are obliged to help the public understand the current status of the program through a public announcement of the terms of accreditation of the program.
+In order to demonstrate transparency of the accreditation process, programs are also obliged to provide within the program:

-With the consent of the KAAB, some sensitive materials and information such as financial data and curriculum vitae can be omitted from the APR on request of the program.
+- APR presented for the latest accreditation visit - VTR of the latest accreditation visit - Latest official letter from the KAAB informing the terms of accreditation - All annual reports and documents on the KAAB review of the annual reports financial data and curriculum vitae can be omitted from the APR on request of the program.
 At the same time, the KAAB must file APR's of all the programs to make it available for public review, provided that all materials are kept within the KAAB office at all times.
 No report may be lent out and no transmission of any material by any means is allowed.